cbijay/trial-assignment/README.md

 A React Native application built with Expo, TypeScript, and Firebase for the trial assignment.

-## 🎯 Recent Improvements

-This codebase has been significantly enhanced with:

-✅ **Zero Lint Issues**: Achieved 0 errors, 0 warnings through comprehensive refactoring ✅ **Enhanced Type Safety**: Eliminated all `any` types with proper TypeScript implementations ✅ **Comprehensive Testing**: 57 passing tests with full coverage of new features ✅ **Performance Optimizations**: Virtualized lists, offline queue management, and optimized hooks ✅ **Error Handling**: Robust error boundaries and type-safe error management ✅ **Code Architecture**: Feature-based structure with strict boundaries and separation of concerns

 ## Architecture Overview

 This app follows a **feature-based architecture** with clear separation of concerns:

+**Zero Lint Issues**: Achieved 0 errors, 0 warnings through comprehensive refactoring **Enhanced Type Safety**: Eliminated all `any` types with proper TypeScript implementations **Comprehensive Testing**: 57 passing tests with full coverage of new features **Performance Optimizations**: Virtualized lists, offline queue management, and optimized hooks **Error Handling**: Robust error boundaries and type-safe error management **Code Architecture**: Feature-based structure with strict boundaries and separation of concerns

 ### **Why SavedItems is the Feature (Not Items)**